A New Dynamic Optimal M2M RF interface setting in Relay Selection Algorithm (DORSA) for IoT Applications: Proposed Centralized Solution for the Joint Relay Selection and Dynamic RF Interfaces Setting problem

 Thus, if the new nodes of each part are connected: \begin{itemize} \item[-] to the previous nodes of the opposite part with an edge of infinite weight (or in practice equal to a large enough value ($A_{value}$) such as $1 + \sum_{e \in E} w_e$ ) and \item[-] to the new nodes of the opposite part with an edge of infinite weight or zero (which we then considered zero), \end{itemize} the final matching includes: \begin{itemize} \item[-] the maximum $Q_{BS}$ edge of The previous sources and nodes are to the right of the graph (relay-interface or base station) and \item[-] the edges are connected to the new nodes with nodes on the opposite side (previous nodes with $A_{value}$ weight and new nodes with zero). \end{itemize}

 {Note: Due to the edges between the new nodes with each other are not examined in the final matching, their weight will be ineffective.
-In the following, the weight between the new nodes on both parts is considered equal to zero, which will have no effect on the total weight of the edges.
+In the following, the weight between the new nodes on both parts is considered equal to zero, which will not affect the total weight of the edges.
 Therefore, the generality of the problem does not disappear.}

 \begin{itemize} \item[•] A point to considered: For less time complexity, if the number of sources ($N_s$) is less than the number of M2B channels ($Q_{BS}$), it is better to replace the number of M2B channels with the number of sources ($Q_{BS}=N_s$).
 Thus the number of nodes in the graph that directly affect the execution time of the algorithm can be reduced. \end{itemize}